alsinmr/POPC_frames_archive/README.md

 of NMR experimental data, followed by analysis of MD simulated data for comparison, including plotting (exp_v_sim.py).

-Several external python modules are required (in addition to the standard libraries) numpy scipy pandas
+Several external python modules are required (in addition to the standard libraries):

+numpy
+scipy
+pandas